syncfusion-content/xamarin-docs/Xamarin/DatePicker/How_To/How_to_handle_date_changed.md

 ---

-# How to handle date changed using DateSelected event
+# How to handle date changed using the DateSelected event

 You can perform an operation when selecting a date using the `DateSelected` event.
 The DateSelected event returns the following arguments: